dejanpls/hashmap/README.md

 # Custom HashMap Implementation in JavaScript

 This project is a **custom-built HashMap** (a key-value data structure) written from scratch in JavaScript.
-It includes core features like hashing, collision handling, dynamic resizing, and a clean, object-oriented structure — all built without relying on native `Map` or `Object` storage.
+It includes core features like hashing, collision handling, dynamic resizing, and a clean, object-oriented structure, all built without relying on native `Map` or `Object` storage.

 ## Features